intellectual-property-office/Automation/README.md

 This script will compile a production ready frontend asset set.
 You will have the option to select from the following outputs:

 * <b>User mode:</b> This will remove any files not needed for the frontend to function.
 It will also minify CSS and JS output files.
-Source files will be included.
+Source map files will be included.
+You will be able to select a current 'stable' and previous 'legacy' release of assets.
 This mode is recommended for the majority of users.

-* <b>Developer mode:</b> This will keep all files used in the installation.
+* <b>Developer mode:</b> This will keep all files used in the installation including associated node packages.
+In addition to 'stable' and 'legacy' modes, you will be able to select an 'experimental' release option.
+This will provide you with the absolute latest version of each module.
 You will be given the option to minify JS and CSS files.
-This is recommended for debug purposes.
+This mode is recommended for debug purposes or users who want to test new styles that are currently under review by the UX Team.

 ### Edit assets